-Operating expense decreased \$10.5 million for the three months ended March 31, 2015 compared to the same period in the prior year.
-The majority of the decrease can be attributed to a reduction in stock-based compensation and a gain on the loss of control by the Company in regards to its investment in Africa Energy.
-The decrease in stock-based compensation expense can be mainly attributed to a significant reduction in the fair value of each option granted in the first quarter of 2015 compared to the first quarter of 2014.
-Under the Black-

-Scholes option pricing model, the lower the exercise price of the option, the lower the fair value attributed to each option.
-During the three months ended March 31, 2015, 5,194,000 stock options of AOC were issued to directors, officers and employees at an average exercise price of CAD \$2.45 per option versus 5,958,500 stock options of AOC issued at an average price of CAD \$8.44 per option during the three months ended March 31, 2014.
-The Company's investment in Africa Energy changed from a position of control to a position of significant influence during the first quarter of 2015, which requires the Company's investment in Africa Energy to be recorded as an equity investment.
+Operating expenses decreased \$43.7 million for the six months ended June 30, 2015 compared to the same period in the prior year.
+The majority of the decrease can be attributed to the write-off of \$30.8 million of previously capitalized Block 7/8 exploration expenditures in Ethiopia during the second quarter of 2014.
+The remaining decrease is due to a reduction in stock-based compensation, donations, stock exchange filing fees, and a gain on loss of control of Africa Energy.
+The decrease in stock-based compensation expense can be mainly attributed to a significant reduction in the fair value of each option granted in the first quarter of 2015 compared to the first guarter of 2014.
+During the three months ended March 31, 2015, 5,194,000 stock options of AOC were issued to directors, officers and employees at an average exercise price of CAD \$2.45 per option versus 5,958,500 stock options of AOC issued at an average price of CAD \$8.44 per option during the three months ended March, 2014.
+The Company made a donation of \$0.8 million to the Lundin Foundation during the first half of 2015 compared to a donation of \$1.5 million to the Lundin Foundation during the first half of 2014.
+Stock exchange and filing fees decreased \$0.6 million during the first half of 2015 compared to the same period in 2014 due to costs associated with the graduation to the TSX in Canada and the NASDAQ OMX Stockholm main board which occurred in the second quarter of 2014.
+The Company's investment in Africa Energy changed from a position of control to a position of significant influence during the first quarter of 2015, which required the Company's investment in Africa Energy to be recorded as an equity investment.
 The accounting for the equity investment resulted in the recognition of a gain for accounting purposes of \$4.2 million.
-In the first quarter of 2014, the Company made a \$0.8 million donation to the Lundin Foundation versus nil in the first quarter of 2015.